jquindiagan/surfs_up/README.md

 ### Purpose

-The purpose of this analysis was to practice using Python, Pandas functions and methods, and SQLAlchemy to analyze Oahu, HI's temperature trends in order to determine if the surf and ice cream shop business is sustainable year-round.
+The purpose of this analysis was to practice using Python, Pandas functions and methods, and SQLAlchemy to analyze Oahu's temperature trends in order to determine if the surf and ice cream shop business is sustainable year-round.

-## Analysis and Challenges

-### Sub

 ## Results

 ### Sub

+## Summary